kjosib/sophie/docs/explain/goals.rst

 9. Foreign Function Interface.
 10. Asynchronous message-passing concurrency.
 Erlang is the inspiration here, but Sophie's messages are type-safe.
 11. Multimethods.
 Better yet, related packages of multimethods.
 Possibly with default generic implementations.
+12. Various optimizations typical of this style of language: strictness analysis, thunk elevation, and constant folding.
 12. High-performance tensor math a'la numpy.
 13. Other nice things to have.